LinuxCommandLibrary

 Basic Matching

 A regular expression (regex) is a pattern that describes a set of strings.
-Most Linux tools like grep, sed, and awk support regex for searching and transforming text.
-A literal string is the simplest pattern — it matches itself.
+Tools like grep, sed, and awk use regex to search and transform text.
+A literal string is the simplest pattern: it matches itself, anywhere in the line.

 copy